Rochester crime family

+The Rochester crime family, also known as the Valenti crime family or the Rochester Mafia, was an Italian American Mafia crime family based in Rochester, New York and throughout the Greater Rochester area.
+The crime family was founded in the 1950s and named after its original boss, Constenze "Stanley" Valenti.

 History

 The Rochester family's first well known official boss was Constenze "Stanley" Valenti.
 In 1957, after the Apalachin Conference, Stan and his brother Frank were both jailed for civil contempt, because they refused to answer questions about the meeting.
 In 1958, Stan was sentenced to 16 months in prison, and Jake Russo became the next boss.

 Splitting from Buffalo

 In 1964, Frank Valenti returned to Rochester with his brother Stan, and Pittsburgh associate Angelo Vaccaro.
 Frank became an associate in the Pittsburgh crime family in John LaRocca's family.
-Stan Valenti was married to Antonio Ripepi's daughter, who was a capo in the Pittsburgh family.
+Stan Valenti was married to the daughter of Antonio Ripepi, who was a capo in the Pittsburgh family.
 This time, Frank Valenti was taking over the Rochester family.
 By the end of the year, Russo went missing and his body has never been found.
-In 1970, Valenti wiped out the last Russo soldier Billy Lupo.
-Also Frank Valenti told Buffalo crime family boss Stefano "The Undertaker" Magaddino that Rochester would become an independent family.
-Prior to this, Rochester was just a crew which answered to the Maggadino's Buffalo crime family.
+In 1970, Valenti wiped out the last Russo soldier, Billy Lupo.
+Also, Frank Valenti told Buffalo crime family boss Stefano "The Undertaker" Magaddino that Rochester would become an independent family.
+Prior to this, Rochester was just a crew which answered to the Magaddino's Buffalo crime family.